Hot Water Energy Calculator

 Energy consumption for hot water: calculate, simulate, optimize

 The discussion about energy efficiency and climate protection has barely focused on energy consumption for producing hot water in buildings, until now.
 Today, more energy is often needed to produce hot water than for heating in a well-insulated building.
 High time, then, to target this area for increasing energy efficiency as well.
 The new online "Hot Water Energy Calculator" from GF Piping Systems makes it easy to calculate energy consumption.
-It is also possible to simulate the savings potential – depending on the technical optimization measures selected.
+It is also possible to simulate the savings potential amount and the length of the amortization period – depending on the technical optimization measures selected.

 How does the tool work?